 You must send a copy your South Dakota photo ID with your absentee ballot application.
-Check our Voter ID Laws page for a list of acceptable forms of ID.
-If you can't get a copy of an acceptable form of photo ID, then you must have your absentee ballot application signed and notarized by an authorized witness.
+Check our South Dakota Voter ID Laws page for a list of acceptable forms of ID.
+If you can't get a copy of an acceptable form of photo ID, then you must have your absentee ballot application signed and notarized.

-- Novel Coronavirus (COVID-19) Updates and Information, South Dakota Department of Health
+Coronavirus Disease 2019 (COVID-19) in South Dakota, South Dakota Department of Health

 South Dakota absentee ballot deadlines